• Skip to main content

 When you don’t have to report 1099 income

 There is a slight loophole when you’re dealing with 1099s related to self-employment income.
 The IRS only requires you to report net self-employment income that exceeds $400.
-Net refers to income after employment.
+Net refers to income after expenses.
 As a result, you may sometimes get into situations where you receive a 1099 that you don’t need to report.

 For example, imagine that you receive a 1099-NEC for $1,000 for some contracting work that you did.
 However, to complete that job, you incurred $650 in expenses.
 As a result, you only had $350 in net income, and thus, you didn’t need to report the income.